nickvidal/community-growth/README.md

 ### Affiliates Program
 * Reach out to Open Source Projects and Organizations, offering to help them better understand and evolve their communities.
 * Ask for referrals of individuals who would be interested in joining this initiative (both staff and community members).
-* Provide a comprehensive training of CHAOSS metrics and software, and help them generate their first reports, preferably through a web interface (like cauldron.io or ),
+* Provide a comprehensive training of CHAOSS metrics and software, and help them generate their first reports, preferably through a web interface (like [cauldron.io](https://cauldron.io/)),
-* Once correctly configured, each project will be able to generate automated reports,
+* Once correctly configured, each project will be able to generate reports automatically,
-* Manual reports with a more detailed analysis can also be created periodically by this group of individuals.
+* Manual reports with a more detailed analysis can also be created periodically by this group.
-* If they decide to make this report public and publish on their project's blog, this can attract more people within the community interested in joining the initiative.
+* The project can decide to make this report public and publish on their blog.
+This can attract more people within the community interested in joining the initiative.
 * The initial group of individuals can work along with the new group, generating a virtuous cycle of mentorship.
 * The CHAOSS project helps these groups creating these first reports (until they learn to fish on their own), and subsequent reports may be created independently.
 * Besides the reports, the CHAOSS project may start receiving back other contributions from these projects, like ideas for new metrics, or pull requests for new functionalities or integrations.
 * Organizations get invited to become affiliates, and individuals get invited to become ambassadors.
 * The CHAOSS project can provide a channel for cross-project discussion and collaboration.
-* Suggestion: call these reports "Open Source Community Health and Analytics Report," or OSCHAR for short.
+* Suggestion: call these reports "Open Source Community Health and Analytics Reports," or OSCHAR for short.
 At each CHAOSSCon, we organize a special ceremony called OSCHAR Awards, where we recognize the best reports.

 ### Internatinal Expansion